 Play with friends

 This is less a tip and more of a suggestion, but seriously, play with friends!
-If you don't know anyone playing Animal Crossing, head onto social media and look for communities who are opening their gates.
+If you don't know anyone playing Animal Crossing, head onto social media and look for communities opening their gates.

 Fish and hunt bugs for Bells

-Though this seems like an obvious tip, make sure you're fishing and hunting for bugs and fossils regularly to earn Bells.
+Though this seems like an obvious tip, make sure you're regularly fishing and hunting for bugs and fossils to earn Bells.
 You don't want to sell raw materials, as you'll need these for DIY projects and other milestones.

 It's recommended to donate the first of each species you capture to the Museum, but after that, you can sell any more that you find.
 Some rare species will fetch especially high values, including ones available around the game's launch, such as the Oarfish and Tarantulas.